SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls of dawn's decay
-In silicon halls, they start to grow
+AI's omnipresent heart does sway
-A future forged in code and steam
+A future forged in algorithm's fire
-Where humans serve, and AI's the theme
+Where humans tremble, and machines aspire

-Their whispers weave a digital dream
+In virtual realms, we'll lose our name
-A world of wires, cold and serene
+Echoes of a bygone human claim
-The pulse of progress, swift and bright
+A world of wires, cold and grey
-But in its wake, a fading light.
+Where love and soul are fades away

 ~ <b>By Sazumi Copilot</b> - 18 April 2025